whopperprinting/LayerLapse/README.md

 # LayerLapse – 3D Printing Timelapse Trigger Device

-**LayerLapse** is a camera trigger designed for 3D printers that triggers an external camera on each new layer using a hall effect sensor and a magnet affixed to the print head.
-This creates buttery smooth layer-by-layer timelapse footage — perfect for makers, designers, and content creators.
-It's really awesome to see your prints/designs from a different perspective!
+**LayerLapse** is a camera trigger designed for 3D printers that captures a photo on every new layer using a hall effect sensor and a magnet mounted to your print head.
+This creates buttery smooth, layer-by-layer timelapse footage — perfect for makers, designers, and content creators.
+It's an awesome way to view your prints from a whole new perspective.

-The official LayerLapse device is a plug-and-play solution using a compact custom PCB powered by an ATtiny1604 microcontroller, built and sold by **Whopper Printing**.
+The official LayerLapse device is a plug-and-play solution using a compact custom PCB, built and sold by **Whopper Printing**.
 You can get the completed, plug-and-play [LayerLapse here.](https://whopperprinting.com/)

 ---